 - 19. On December 1, 2014, a federal grand jury handed down an indictment alleging Francisco Garcia engaged in election fraud and a conspiracy to commit election fraud by paying voters with cash or cocaine to vote for four candidates for the Donna ISD school board.
 Sealed Indictment, United States v.
 Garcia, No. 7:14-cr-01427 (S.D.
 Tex.
 Sept.
 16, 2014).
 Garcia pleaded guilty to one count of election fraud and one count of conspiracy to commit election fraud on March 2, 2015.
-A U.S. district court judge sentenced Garcia to 18 months in prison. - 20.
-The respondent stated that Garcia worked for the slate as a "campaign worker/manager."
-The respondent stated that Garcia worked with other campaign workers and helped set up events.
+A U.S. district court judge sentenced Garcia to 18 months in prison.
+Judgment, Garcia, No. 7:14-cr-01427 (S.D.
+Tex.
+March 2, 2015). - 20.
+Fellow slate member, Nick Castillo, in a sworn statement said Garcia worked for the slate as a "campaign worker/manager."
+The respondent stated that Garcia worked with other campaign works and helped set up events.
 However, he denied paying Garcia to pay voters to vote for him or the slate. - 21.
 The respondent did not disclose the source of any campaign contributions or political expenditures in the campaign finance reports at issue.
-Therefore, he did not disclose any of the politiqueras or Francisco Garcia as a payee of political expenditures.
+Therefore, he did not disclose any of the politqueras or Francisco Garcia as a payee of political expenditures.
 However, Jose Ernesto Lugo Jr. submitted detailed reports and corrections to those reports, which include his proportional share of payments to "Frank Garcia" for "block walking."
 Those corrections are corroborated by detailed financial records and affidavits sworn to by Jose Ernesto Lugo Jr. or Cynthia Balli. - 22.
 In addition, Jose Ernesto Lugo Jr. stated that Francisco Garcia performed various tasks for the benefit of the entire slate of candidates: "Part of the tasks as the event coordinator were to inform the public, secure the event site, inquire as to costs of fundraising event centers, purchase the food and beverages for these events.
 He also would coordinate block walking, where he, along with other individuals, would walk the streets passing out campaign literature."